Modi celebrates Raksha Bandhan with daughters of PMO staff members | Politics

 - India

-Prime Minister Narendra Modi celebrated Raksha Bandhan on Thursday with the daughters of staff members working at his office tying rakhis on his wrist.
-He gave them a tricolour each for the 'Har Ghar Tiranga' programme.
+Prime Minister Narendra Modi celebrated Raksha Bandhan on Thursday with the daughters of his office staffers tying rakhis on his wrist.
+He gave them a national flag each for the 'Har Ghar Tiranga' programme.

 ''A very special Raksha Bandhan with these youngsters,'' the prime minister tweeted and posted pictures from the event.

-Officials said the daughters of sweepers, peons, gardeners, drivers and other such members of the staff working at the Prime Minister's Office tied rakhis on Modi's wrist.
+Officials said the daughters of sweepers, peons, gardeners, drivers and other such members of the Prime Minister's Office staff tied rakhis on Modi's wrist.

 They also shared a video of the celebration and the prime minister's interaction with them.